Higoshi Station

 Higoshi Station (樋越駅, Higoshi-eki) is a passenger railway station in the city of Maebashi, Gunma Prefecture, Japan.
 It is operated by the private railway operator Jōmō Electric Railway Company.

 Lines

 Higoshi Station is a station on the Jōmō Line, and is located 9.9 kilometers from the terminus of the line at Chūō-Maebashi.

 Station layout

 The station consists of a single side platform serving traffic in both directions.
 The station is unattended.

-Adjacent stations

 History

 Higoshi Station was opened on November 10, 1928.